-Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+My objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes my opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with ISAs (UK) will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the decisions of users taken on the basis of these financial statements.

 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
-We design procedures in line with our responsibilities outlined above to detect material misstatements in respect of irregularities, including fraud.
+I design procedures in line with my responsibilities outlined above to detect material misstatements in respect of irregularities, including fraud.
 Procedures include:

-- obtaining an understanding of the applicable legal and regulatory framework and how the body is complying with that framework; - identifying which laws and regulations are significant in the context of the body; - assessing the susceptibility of the financial statements to material misstatement, including how fraud might occur; and - considering whether the audit team collectively has the appropriate competence and capabilities to identify or recognise non-compliance with laws and regulations.
+- using my understanding of the local government sector to identify that the Local Government (Scotland) Act 1973, The Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003 are significant in the context of the body; - inquiring of the Treasurer as to other laws or regulations that may be expected to have a fundamental effect on the operations of the body; - inquiring of the Treasurer concerning the body's policies and procedures regarding compliance with the applicable legal and regulatory framework; - discussions among my audit team on the susceptibility of the financial statements to material misstatement, including how fraud might occur; and - considering whether the audit team collectively has the appropriate competence and capabilities to identify or recognise non-compliance with laws and regulations.

-The extent to which our procedures are capable of detecting irregularities, including fraud, is affected by the inherent difficulty in detecting irregularities, the effectiveness of the body's controls, and the nature, timing and extent of the audit procedures performed.
+The extent to which my procedures are capable of detecting irregularities, including fraud, is affected by the inherent difficulty in detecting irregularities, the effectiveness of the body's controls, and the nature, timing and extent of the audit procedures performed.